armory/docs/content/en/armory-enterprise/try/quickstart-quick-spin.md

 ---
 title: Deploy and manage a Spinnaker Application with Quick Spin
 linkTitle: "quick-spin-tutorial"
-no_list: true
 weight: 5
 description: >
   Use this tutorial to lean how to create and manage a simple Spinnaker workflow.
 exclude_search: true
+toc_hide: true
 ---
 ## Learning objectives
 This tutorial demonstrates how to: